 Later, as an adult, I realized that rugby taught me so much more than just being a team player.
 Remembering certain situations on the rugby pitch, I realized that I chose to act with different mindsets.
 Sometimes I had the tendency to limit myself, and my fixed mindset was holding me back, but often I had the desire to learn and could act on – what I know now – a so called growth mindset.

-I had experienced what it took to have a growth mindset on the rugby pitch, but in later life, I found that it could be equally applied to the business world.
+I had experienced what it took to have a growth mindset on the rugby pitch, but later in life, I found that it could be equally applied to the business world.
 Nowadays, we all know that in a business sense, the world is constantly changing – just like the shifting play on a rugby field.
 Therefore, companies need to adapt to meet the needs of their customers and markets.
 Consequently, organizations must stay curious, resilient, willing to experiment and adapt.
 Basically, if they don't nurture a growth mindset, they are much more likely to fail.

 Looking back on my rugby career, I now see a connection between what I was doing then and what I do now professionally.
 When I was on the pitch, it was not just about teamwork and self-confidence as a player but something else that led to success.
 It was the mindset.

 A Growth Mindset Definition for Business and Sports